A Norwegian nightmare

 1923 – Forwards Harry ‘Smiler’ Chambers and Jimmy Walsh each scored a hat-trick as we thumped Preston North End 7-3 in a Lancashire Senior Cup Second Round tie, with Dick Forshaw also netting.

-1927 - Willie Devlin netted twice as we beat Derby County 5-2 in the top flight, with Jock McNab, Gordon Hodgson and Dick Edmed also on the scoresheet.
+1927 - Willie Devlin netted twice as we beat Derby County 5-2 in the top flight, with Jock McNab bagging his sixth and last reds goal and Gordon Hodgson and Dick Edmed also on the scoresheet.
 Harry Bedford bagged a brace for the Rams, two of his nine strikes against us.

 1928 – Albert Whitehurst bagged a treble as we thumped Bury 6-1 in a Lancashire Senior Cup Second Round tie at Anfield.
 Dick Edmed added a brace, with Kelly also on target.

 1892 – We played our first game in the Lancashire Senior Cup, beating Southport Central 2-0 at Anfield, thanks to goals from Tom Wyllie and John Smith.